The Digital Twin in Manufacturing: What You Need to Know

 How Are Digital Twins Used in Manufacturing?

-Digital twins can be used in manufacturing in several ways:
+A digital twin in manufacturing can be used in several ways:

 Improving System Designs

-Teams in manufacturing use digital twins to plan out and test new production lines.
+Teams use manufacturing digital twins to plan out and test new production lines.
 This means they can find potential problems and areas to optimize before they create the physical system, saving time and money.
-In the same vein, warehouse designs can be planned more easily and effectively with digital twins.
+In the same vein, warehouse designs can be planned more easily and effectively with a manufacturing digital twin.
 Digital twin visualization techniques can make problems much more visible.
 They also help improve communication within the whole team.

 Testing New Products

 Before, teams had to go through a lengthy trial and error process to test manufacturing a new or updated product in an existing system.
-With digital twins, manufacturers can test out updated configurations while lowering the risk of costly miscalculations.
+With a manufacturing digital twin, manufacturers can test out updated configurations while lowering the risk of costly miscalculations.
 Simulating many different scenarios is faster and easier than physical testing.

 Monitoring and Preventative Maintenance

 Manufacturing teams have long been collecting vital information about their machinery, such as humidity, motion, vibration, etc. Now, with IoT connected devices and digital twins, this information can be incorporated into a comprehensive view of a system, complete with real-time data.
 Outliers, spikes in usage, or unexpected behaviors become easier to notice earlier on.
 If a problem begins to develop for a component, teams will be aware of it before it has the chance to halt production or become a hazard.